 Java is excellent in data processing and providing interaction to the end-user.

 What is the Limitation of Java?

-Java is weak in holding enterprise data in a persistent, easily and retrievable manner that means where DBMS is strong JAVA is weak in that area.
+Java is weak in holding enterprise data in a persistent, easy, and retrievable manner which means where DBMS is strong JAVA is weak in that area.

-Note: For an enterprise application, front-end capabilities of java, java’s processing capability, and database capability also required.
+Note: For an enterprise application, the front-end capabilities of java, java’s processing capability, and database capability are also required.